-- 1-year Graduate Diploma with flight screening beginning each September, followed by flying training and academic study beginning each summer session.
+- 1.5 year Graduate Diploma with flight screening beginning each September, followed by flying training and academic study beginning in Term 1.

-- Only $40K upfront fees for flying training – FEE-HELP is available for eligible students up to the FEE-HELP limit to assist with payment of remaining fees.
+- Only $40K upfront fees for flying training – FEE-HELP is available for eligible students up to the HELP loan limit to assist with payment of remaining fees.
 Note there is no 25% admin fee for postgraduate FEE-HELP

 - Flying training may be taken concurrently with a full BAv (Management) degree – enhancing employability in pilot-manager roles